epimorphics/org-dc/deploy/dataserver/README.md

 ### Linked data API

-A linked data API front end (based on Elda with and Apache httpd front end) provides a large number of item and list API endpoints to enable access to the underlying data via a browser and in a variety of formats (RDF formats, json, xml).
+A linked data API front end (based on Elda with an Apache httpd front end) provides a large number of item and list API endpoints to enable access to the underlying data via a browser and in a variety of formats (RDF formats, json, xml).

 For example:  http://reference.data.gov.uk/id/public-body which lists all public bodies in the dataset via the document response http://reference.data.gov.uk/doc/public-body